adrianmoya/es-docs.behat.org/en/source/behat/hooks.rst

         // do something after each feature
     });

-Notice additional empty first argument to this hook type.
-This is filter.
-You can put there any of your ``--name`` or ``--tags`` filters and that hook will be runed only in specific features (that match filter).
+Notice the additional empty first argument to this hook type.
+This is a filter.
+You can put there any of your ``--name`` or ``--tags`` filters and that hook will be executed for features matching this filter only.

 ``$event`` is an instance of `FeatureEvent <http://docs.behat.org/api/behat/behat/behat/event/featureevent.html>`_: